 Tours can sometimes be arranged at the Trinity House depot, and you can also see the buoy store where the navigation aids are maintained.

-Along the coast at Suffolk, the original Lowestoft Lighthouse was the first Trinity House lighthouse to be built, in 1609.
-The current lighthouse, clearly visible from the main road was established in 1874.
+There are three lighthouses in Lowestoft; two harbour lighthouses guard the outer harbour, and just north of here is England’s easternmost lighthouse.
+The original Lowestoft Lighthouse was the first Trinity House lighthouse to be built in 1609.
+The current lighthouse, clearly visible from the main road, was established in 1874.

-There are two disused lighthouses located on opposite banks along the River Nene, near Sutton Bridge, now both owned privately.
-East Sutton Lighthouse was the former home of conservationist Sir Peter Scott.
+Both lighthouses are privately owned, East Sutton Lighthouse was the former home of conservationist Sir Peter Scott.